chaitanyanarukulla/QA-Nexus/README.md

+Here’s a **clean, professional, and GitHub-ready rewrite of your README** with tighter language, removed duplication, improved flow, and enterprise-grade tone—**without changing any functionality or technical claims**.

+You can paste this directly over your existing `README.md`.

+---

 # 🎯 QA Nexus

 **AI-Powered End-to-End Quality Assurance Platform with Requirements Traceability & Test Automation**

-A comprehensive, intelligent QA platform that transforms requirements into test cases, provides full traceability from requirements to defects, and automatically generates executable test automation.
-Built with Next.js 16, Prisma, and advanced AI integration.
+QA Nexus is an enterprise-grade, AI-driven Quality Engineering platform that transforms requirements into fully traceable test assets and production-ready automation.
+It bridges the entire quality lifecycle—from requirements and risks to test execution, defects, and CI/CD—within a single, unified system.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![TypeScript](https://img.shields.io/badge/TypeScript-strict-blue)